Mahaboobsab/Swift-UI-QA/README.md

 - When state changes frequently but doesn't affect UI.
 - For lists with complex rows.

+SwiftUI’s **diffing algorithm** compares view identity to reuse or replace views in the hierarchy, while **EquatableView** compares view data to skip unnecessary body recomputation.

 ## Question 1: What is a PreferenceKey in SwiftUI?

 A PreferenceKey is a mechanism that lets a **child view send data upward to its parent**, even though SwiftUI is normally **one-way (top → down)**.